 And yet love remains active in our lives, even in lives which seem abandoned by love.
 Christianity teaches that the love life in and within does not depend on us for its being – it is divine.
 And so it waits and moves in mysterious ways, always moving us from reactivity and into responsibility.
 As this happens we discover our motivations for doing things, for helping, for defending.

-At Meditatio House, and within the WCCM, we know from experience that meditation is a part of this relational and communal way of being healed away from reactivity and into mature loving.
+Within the WCCM, we know from experience that meditation is a part of this relational and communal way of being healed away from reactivity and into mature loving.
 Meditators across the world continue to testify to the diminishment of reactivity in their lives because they meditate, because they practice the giving of attention to this life of love within.
 As we meditate together we rediscover and deepen in a disposition that is foundational to all humanity: we are most alive when we are being together for others – when we love.
-A life dominated by neediness and fear simply cannot forget itself long enough to discover and live from this loving disposition.
+A life dominated by fear simply cannot forget itself long enough to discover and live from this loving disposition.

 Mature community provides the necessary framework and support for us to experience this growth in love.
 It does not strive to protect us from life.
 It guides us in life without taking the experience of life from us that would have us growing in love.
 Defending the other against life and experience can frustrate this growth.
 Helping someone away from life’s growth experiences can risk engendering in them a dependency on the helper.
 Or perhaps it could help create resentment in the one being helped.
 This kind of help, when motivated by fear and control, can also encourage authoritarianism.

 Sometimes love supports by withdrawing action within a supportive environment.
-This withdrawing is part of the life of discretion: knowing when to act and when not to, and being able to move back and forth between loving action and loving non-action – doing so compassionately, reverently, gently.
-This is the way of someone wise in and responsive to the divine life.
-The community leader requires discretion.
-The community is best served when discretion is with its wiser members.
-Too much action motivated by reactivity can undermine both the community and the guidance of a wise community leader.
+This withdrawing is part of the life of discretion: knowing when to act and when not to and being able to move back and forth between loving action and loving non-action – doing so compassionately, reverently, gently.

 But what if the community leadership lacks this wisdom?
-What should happen if the supportive environment and routines of a community have lapsed and those without the temperament or position necessary to live in such circumstances are suffering?
-What of the prophetic voice in the midst of this who wants to help the community to get back on track?
-Benedict is ever faithful in believing that goodness and the Spirit of God will always be with us.
+What should happen if the supportive environment and routines of a community have lapsed?
+Benedict is ever faithful in believing that goodness and the Spirit of God will never desert us.
 The human journey of community will meander, always moving back and forth, criss-crossing the path of love and grace.
 Moving too far from the path will always, somehow, be a catalyst for a turning back.